NethServer/ns8-core/docs/core/smarthost.md

 - tls: enable STARTTLS (true/false)
 - tls_verify: verify if the certificate is valid and if the hostname is associated to the certificate (true/false)
+- username: it might be empty if the smtp server does not require an user authentication

-The module can handle account provider changes by defining an event handler.
+The module can handle smarthost setup changes by defining an event handler.
 Create an executable script with path `${AGENT_INSTALL_DIR}/events/smarthost-changed/10handler` and run any command from it.
 For instance: